 When deploying your Windows server, you can choose either Server with Desktop Experience or Server Core.
-Read on to find out which one of these installations is right for you.
+Read on to find out which one of these is right for you.

 One of the best things about having your own dedicated server is the flexibility it provides, whether you need a particular operating system, or a custom software configuration.
 Want to know more?
 Our blog post What is a dedicated server? covers the pros, cons and everything in between.

-In the case of Windows Server 2019, you have two installation choices:
+And in the case of Windows Server 2019, you have two installation choices:

 But what are the actual differences between these installation options?
 And which one should you choose to suit your Windows Server applications?
 In this blog post we’ll break down everything you need to know about these two forms.

 Windows Server 2019 vs 2016

 Windows Server contains a number of new features compared to the 2016 edition: